 Contact Emma if you have any questions about Flex.

 Connecting with your local school: School’s resource

-This is a resource to help you think through your connection with your local school, primary or secondary, and will guide you through how you can serve your school, support it and make this an integral part of your mission and ministry throughout the year.
+This resource will help you think through your connection with your local school, primary or secondary, and will guide you through how you can serve your school, support it and make this an integral part of your mission and ministry throughout the year.
 To get your copy of the resource, click here.

 Complete Prayer Space kit to borrow

-Across the diocese, we have 3 prayer space kits for you to borrow so that you can run your own prayer space in a school or in your church.
-They are hosted by 3 churches, Kings Norton, Rowley Regis, and Chelmsley wood.
-They each have different equipment provided and they create at least 5 individual prayer stations, each kit is different so you have lots to choose from.
-To have a look at what each kit includes click here or to borrow a kit, please email Emma.
+Across the diocese, we have three prayer space kits for you to borrow to run your own prayer space in a school or church.
+They are hosted by three churches, Kings Norton, Rowley Regis, and Chelmsley Wood.
+Each has different equipment provided, and they create at least five individual prayer stations; each kit is different, so you have lots to choose from.
+To find out what each kit includes, or borrow a kit; please email Emma.

-Emma has worked with colleagues in Church of England Birmingham to produce some videos of children saying the Lord’s Prayer.
-The children are all from Anglican churches in Birmingham and their families come from a variety of different countries.
+Emma has worked with colleagues in Church of England Birmingham to produce videos of children saying the Lord’s Prayer.
+The children are all from Anglican churches in Birmingham, and their families come from various countries.
 It’s a prayer resource that churches and schools can use that reflects some of the diversity of the Anglican church here in England.
-We hope that children and adults will either see themselves reflected in the video or be inspired and perhaps challenged, by the diversity represented.
+We hope that children and adults will see themselves reflected in the video or be inspired and perhaps challenged by the diversity represented.

-As you’ll see there are four films available: two are completely in English, one has a musical backing track and two starts with the children saying the words ‘Our Father’ in their family language and again one of these has the backing track.
+As you’ll see, there are four films available: two are entirely in English, one has a musical backing track, and two start with the children saying the words ‘Our Father’ in their family language, and again one of these has the backing track.
 Each of the films has the words to the Lord’s prayer on the screen so that people can easily join in with the prayer or use the film to learn about this central prayer for Christians.
-To download them and the accompanying PDFs click here.
+To download them and the accompanying PDFs, click here.

 Holiday Clubs: Households with primary school-aged children